 Pamella Nizio graduated from the University of Houston with a B.S. in Psychology and a minor in Human Resources Management.
-Her research interests include mental health and trauma, and the way in which such factors might influence substance use and addiction.
-She plans to pursue a Ph.D. in Clinical Psychology.
+She is interested in researching anxiety disorders and the way in which transdiagnostic vulnerabilities such as anxiety sensitivity, distress intolerance, and emotion dysregulation may underlie substance use and problematic health behaviors.
+She plans to pursue a Ph.D. in Clinical Psychology in the near future.

 Rubén Rodríguez, Ph.D.